VinAIResearch/Point-Unet/README.md

 ## Usage
 ### Installation

 The code is based on Tensorflow.
-It has been tested with Python 3.6.9, PyTorch 1.2.0, CUDA 9.0 on Ubuntu 18.04 (NVIDIA V100).
+It has been tested with Python 3.6.9, CUDA 9.0 on Ubuntu 18.04 (NVIDIA V100).

 Install required python packages